iamgeorgelee/kibo/README.md

 ##Known Issue
 * [Web Page] [Ignore for now] When the User Collection is totally empty, link to Facebook work correctly in DB but may not display in EJS.
-* There is really no difference on development version and production version now. **NODE_ENV = develop**
-* When deploy to Heroku, needs to change Facebook authentication callback to fit Heroku domain name.
-Use 'environment' to choose.